 Part II

-The whole paper should be about 26,000 characters (incl. spaces) for an article with two figures (NOT including Further readings and Key or Additional references).
-As a rough guide, a figure is worth approximately 1000 characters so the total character count should be adjusted accordingly depending on the number of figures in your paper.
+The whole paper should be about 27,000 characters (incl. spaces) for an article with two figures (NOT including references).
+Part II should be approximately 24,600 characters (again excluding references).
+As a rough guide, a figure is worth approximately 1,800 characters so the total character count should be adjusted accordingly depending on the number of figures in your paper.

 Please submit your paper as a Word file (.doc), and use 12pt Times New Roman and 1.5 line spacing.